pratikmallya/pratikmallya.github.io/_posts/2021-11-28-remote-container-daemon.md

 tags: ["podman", "container", "docker", "projects"]
 ---

-Personal projects for serve several purposes.
+Personal projects serve several purposes.
 They can be an effective learning tool, a nice way to explore a new technology.
 Sometimes its just about solving a problem in a *more* convoluted way than the optimized one, just to explore the problem space better and to see what all can be done.